joogps/SlideOverCard/README.md

 }
 ```

-You can even instantiate the card by your own by adding a `SlideOverCard` view to a ZStack.
+You can even instantiate a card by your own by adding a `SlideOverCard` view to a ZStack.
 ```swift
 // Using the standalone view
 ZStack {